Schwarz reflections and anti-holomorphic correspondences: A Straightening Theorem

-Let us now define an ellipse field $\mu$ (i.e. a Beltrami form) on $\widehat{\C}$.
+Let us now define an ellipse field $\mu$ (i.e., a Beltrami form) on $\widehat{\C}$.
 On $\left(\widehat{\C}\setminus\mathbf{V}\right)\cup K_\mathbf{F}$, we define $\mu$ as circles.
 On $\mathbf{V}\setminus K_\mathbf{F}$, we define $\mu$ in a $\mathbf{G}$-invariant manner.
 Since $\mathbf{G}$ is conformal outside of $\overline{\mathbf{V}}\setminus\mathbf{U}$, it follows that $\mu$ is a $\mathbf{G}$-invariant Beltrami form with $\vert\vert\mu\vert\vert_\infty<k<1$.

 By the Measurable Riemann Mapping Theorem, we get a quasiconformal map $\Phi$ which straightens $\mu$.
 We can normalize $\Phi$ so that it fixes $\infty$, sends the unique finite pole of $\mathbf{G}$ to $0$, and sends the critical point $\xi^{-1}(1)$ of $\mathbf{G}$ to $+1$.
 Then, $\Phi$ conjugates $\mathbf{G}$ to a degree two anti-rational map $R$ with a fixed point at $\infty$.
 By construction, $\mathbf{G}$ has a unique attracting direction (coming from the attracting direction of $\mathfrak{q}$ at $\infty$), and a unique repelling direction (coming from the repelling direction of $F$ at $\infty$) at $\infty$ each of which is invariant under $\mathbf{G}$.
 Hence, the same is true for $R$.
 Therefore, $R^{\circ 2}$ has a simple parabolic fixed point of multiplier $1$ at $\infty$.
 Moreover, $R$ has a pole at $0$, and a critical point at $+1$.
-Hence, $R\in\mathcal{\mathbf{F}}$.
-Finally, since the critical Ecalle height of the map $q(z)=\overline{z}+\overline{z}^2$ is $0$ (see Appendix~\ref{appendix_subsec_3} for the definition of critical Ecalle height), the Ecalle height of the critical value $R(1)$ (which lies in an attracting petal of the neutral fixed point $\infty$ of $R$) is $0$ as well.
+Hence, $R\in\mathcal{F}$ (see Subsection~\ref{appendix_subsec_1}).
+Finally, since the critical {\'E}calle height of the map $q(z)=\overline{z}+\overline{z}^2$ is $0$ (see Appendix~\ref{appendix_subsec_3} for the definition of critical {\'E}calle height), the {\'E}calle height of the critical value $R(1)$ (which lies in an attracting petal of the neutral fixed point $\infty$ of $R$) is $0$ as well.
 Therefore, $R\in\mathfrak{L}_0$.